jmwyf/jmwyf.github.io/content/page/about/index.md

             icon: user
 ---

 I am currently an engineer of Center for Artificial Intelligence In Medicine in a Hospital.
-My research focuses on three main areas: 1) secondary analysis EHRs with doctors 2) wearable device data analysis 3) multimodal fusion learning in healthcare
+My research focuses on three main areas:
+1) Secondary analysis EHRs with doctors
+2) Wearable device data analysis
+3) Multimodal fusion learning in healthcare